WIPO Convention

-The WIPO Convention (formally, the Convention establishing the World Intellectual Property Organization) is the multilateral treaty that established the World Intellectual Property Organization (WIPO).
+The WIPO Convention (formally, the Convention establishing the World Intellectual Property Organization) is a multilateral treaty that established the World Intellectual Property Organization (WIPO).

+History

 The convention was signed at Stockholm, Sweden, on 14 July 1967 and entered into force on 26 April 1970.
 As of August 2020, the convention has 193 parties: 190 UN member states plus the Cook Islands, the Holy See and Niue.
 The three UN member states that have not ratified the WIPO Convention are:

 The convention is written in English, French, Russian and Spanish, all texts being equally authentic.
 The convention was amended on 28 September 1979.